listcall/lica/README.md

 Follow these steps to bootstrap the app in your development environment.

-1. Install the ruby gems `bash; gem install bundler; bundle install`
+1. Install ruby gems `bash; gem install bundler; bundle install`

+2. Install NPM components: `sudo npm install yarn; yarn install`

-2. Get seed data from a partner with a working development environment.
+3. Get seed data from a partner:

 |----------------------------|--------------------------|
 | PARTNER COMMAND            | YOUR COMMAND             |